d12frosted/elpa-mirror/gnu/calibre-readme.txt

-Copyright (C) 2023  Kjartan Óli Águstsson
+Copyright (C) 2023  Free Software Foundation, Inc.
 See the end of the file for license conditions.

 Calibre.el is a package for interacting with Calibre